jgreener64/jgreener64.github.io/index.md

 I am a research fellow (postdoc) in the [Bioinformatics Group](http://bioinf.cs.ucl.ac.uk/introduction) at [University College London](https://www.ucl.ac.uk) (UCL).
 The group was based at the [Francis Crick Institute](https://www.crick.ac.uk) but has now moved back to UCL.
 Previously I was a PhD student in the [Structural Bioinformatics Group](http://www.sbg.bio.ic.ac.uk/index.html) at [Imperial College London](https://www.imperial.ac.uk).

 My interests include protein structures, molecular simulation, software development and open science.
 Currently my research involves developing computational methods to predict and design protein structures, with a focus on deep learning.
 I am funded on the [ProCovar](http://bioinf.cs.ucl.ac.uk/procovar) grant by the ERC.
 See [this talk](https://www.youtube.com/watch?v=apv5YPM0HqY) for an overview of our work.
+You can also find me on [Twitter](https://twitter.com/jgreener64).

 ![Modulation of adenylate cyclase](images/protein.png)